-We set up Real Kombucha as we were frustrated with the lack of sophisticated, healthy alternatives to booze.
+We set up REAL Kombucha as we were frustrated with the lack of sophisticated, healthy alternatives to booze.
 Our kombucha has rich flavours which are produced not by adding any fruit or extracts, but by using high-end loose-leaf teas.
 Through the fermentation process, we are able to produce a low-sugar but flavour-rich drink which contains only a trace of alcohol.
-Without the fermentation process we would not be able to give our Dry Dragon that citrus kick, or bring out those rich apple and caramel notes in our Smoke House.
-Neither would we be able to draw out those white peach, vanilla or rhubarb flavours that make our Royal Flush so popular.
+Without the fermentation process we would not be able to give our Dry Dragon that citrus kick, or draw out those white peach, vanilla or rhubarb flavours that make our Royal Flush so popular.

 If you want natural flavours, you’ve got to know your fermentation process inside out.
 It can be vastly transformative to any food, drink or ingredient.
 As you may or may not know, fermentation is a natural process in which sugars are converted to alcohol by yeast.
 The novelty of kombucha is that the drink contains bacteria (which end up being very good for our guts – they’re known as probiotics) and these are responsible for converting the alcohol into organic acids.

 So what does that mean in scientific terms?
 If we make the claim that REAL Kombucha is a viable alternative to alcohol, why are we also able to say that it contains a trace of alcohol?
 Does kombucha contain alcohol or not?

 Does kombucha contain alcohol?
 If so, how much?